 We also soldered in a Piezo beeper, to give us feedback.
 One side is soldered into Analog 3 the other side is soldered to the ground rail right next to the analog breakouts.

-Now you can use it, very easy…just insert the chip, lock it down and press the button.
-While programming, the green LED is lit.
+- While programming, the green LED is lit.
 When done, the piezo will beep once.
-If the red LED is lit, a problem occured.
+If the red LED is lit, a problem occurred.